 PimPrint rendering project

-The following chapters shows the basic steps to create a rendering project that shows up in the Plugin and send publications to generate:
+The following chapters show the basic steps to create a rendering project that shows up in the Plugin and send publications to generate:

 The GettingStarted example below is integrated in PimPrint-Demo.